qiaohou/Matlab-Start-Parallel-Pool/README.md

 # Matlab-Start-Parallel-Pool
- Start the parallel pool and set the pool size in MATLAB
+ Start the parallel pool and set the pool size in MATLAB.
+ The script operates in 2 steps:
+ 1. Check the CPU cores available
+ 2. Set the parallel pool according to the user settings

+ The two scripts below has different functionality as described.
+Choose one in your convenience!

 ## File startParallelAndSetCores.m
 <pre><code> function startParallelAndSetCores(nCPUCores)